overlay-market/OIPs/notes/note-12.md

 ### Single-Sided ETH Staking

-To replicate liquidity mining by only staking ETH, the trader that prefers exposure to only ETH can borrow OVL with ETH collateral and take out a 1x long on the Overlay market for ETH/OVL in addition to their LP token exposure.
+To replicate liquidity mining by only staking ETH, the user that prefers exposure to only ETH can borrow OVL with ETH collateral and take out a 1x long on the Overlay market for ETH/OVL in addition to their LP token exposure.

 The value of the 1x long in OVL terms will be approximately

 \\[ V_{long} (t) = N + \frac{N}{P(0)} \cdot \bigg[ P(t) - P(0) \bigg] \\]

 when ignoring funding, for an initial \\( N \\) OVL of collateral deposited to back the position.
-To obtain that initial amount of OVL collateral, the trader takes out an ETH collateralized loan of \\( N \\) OVL from a lending protocol, for a vault debt in OVL terms of
+To obtain that initial amount of OVL collateral, the user takes out an ETH collateralized loan of \\( N \\) OVL from a lending protocol, for a vault debt in OVL terms of

 \\[ V_{debt}(t) = -N \\]